modl-uclouvain/PseudoDojo-verification-scripts/README.md

 #### abipy-phonon
 After you pip install eos_workflow, git clone two developer packages above and pip install atomate2-phonon and then abipy-phonon.

 In addition, the key *frontend* in *convergency_tests* function is only useful for remote cluster, which will run specific jobs on local rather than to the queue for calculation node.
-This trick can save time when this job is just a one-step operation, so there is no need to submit suck kind of jobs like time-consuming DFT calculations to queue.
+This trick can save time when this job is just a one-step operation, so there is no need to submit suck kind of jobs like time-consuming DFT calculations to queue and waiting for the source of calculation nodes.

 ### eos_tests_submission.py
 The function *eos_tests* in this script can submit EOS calculations for given pseudopotentials.
 There are ten testing configurations, four unaries: BCC, FCC, SC, Diamond; six oxides: X2O, XO, X2O3, XO2, X2O5, XO3.
 More details can refer to https://doi.org/10.1038/s42254-023-00655-3.

 When the key *ecut* is None in the *eos_tests* function, the hint value with *high* label in f"{accuracy}.djson" file will be adopted as the recommended cutoff energy.
 Thus, if you do not know what cutoff energy should be used, you need to first use convergency_tests_submission.py and obtain_hints.py to obtain recommend cutoff energy.

+Still, the key *frontend* is only helpful for remote cluster.
+More details for the settings can refer to.

+## 3-analyze
+### results_download.py
+The function *download_remotely* can download delta1/etot/phonon convergency reports and also EOS calculation results from remote cluster by search flows for *start* to *end* DB id of flows.

+In addition, it is highly recommend to store delta1/etot/phonon convergency reports to corresponding f"delta1/etot/phonon-{accuracy}" folder, and to store EOS results to f"eos-{accuracy}" folder, and all of these folders are created at the main folder of ONCVPSP-XC-R-PDvx.x.
+These settings will benifit the following steps.

+### obtain_hints.py
+The function *dojo_hints* will read delta1/etot convergency reports to obtain cutoff hints values and write them to f"{accuracy}.djson" file.
+If the path to delta1/etot convergency reports are not provided, the function will search f"delta1/etot-{accuracy}" folder in *pseudo_path*.

+## 4-export
+The function *write_djrepo* will summarize delta1/etot/phonon convergency reports and also EOS calculation results to f"{basename}.djrepo" file at {element} folder, where the same path to store pseudopotential files, i.e. f"{element}/{basename}.psp8" provided in f"{accuracy}.txt" file.